Lessons learned

 Selecting grant partners

-NEXT’s approach to selecting partners NEXT Foundation launched in March 2014 and three months later ran it’s first expression of interest (EOI) round, calling nationally for applications in the a...
+NEXT’s approach to selection between 2014 and 2024 The NEXT Foundation launched in March 2014 and three months later ran it’s first expression of interest (EOI) round, calling nationally for ap...

 Humanitix receives NEXT Foundation support